timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-navigation-patterns-in-mobile-applications-how-to-make-the-right-choice.md

 ---
 layout: post
-title: "Navigation patterns in mobile applications. how to make the right choice?"
+title: "Navigation patterns in mobile applications.
+How to make the right choice?"
 link: "https://uxdesign.cc/navigation-patterns-in-mobile-applications-how-to-make-the-right-choice-fa3c228e5097"
-author: N/A
+author: Ksenia Toloknova
-published_date: "19/05/2024"
+published_date: "10/12/2023"
-description: ""
+description: "Navigation is the heart of any mobile application.
+The success of an application may depend on how intuitive, efficient, and user-friendly its navigation is.
+It is crucial for a designer to understand how navigation can function in every application to make the most suitable decisions for their specific situation.
+This article will explore the most common navigation practices in the market as of the end of 2023."
 language: en
 categories:
 - Liens